 Here is a basic list of the components you’ll need in order to build yourself a drone:

 - Motors: For an ordinary quad, you will need 4 motors in total, but an octocopter requires eight motors to fly.
 The recommendation is to use brushless motors – they are lighter on the battery and, unless you are an engineer who completely understands how a motor works, these pieces should be bought from a store.
+You can also get more familiar with them by reading our article about drone motors.

 - ESCs or electronic speed controls: these are also essential pieces of your drone as they are in charge of delivering power to the motors.
 Again, their number depends on the number of arms your drone is going to have.